secretstartups/handbook/security/security-assurance/system-risk-score.html.md

 This approach takes a "pure count" approach where a score is calculated for a system based on pure count of observations mapped to it in our GRC tool ZenGRC, even if the observation may also be mapped to another system as well (1:many mappings are OK).
 Observations are also not consolidated for calculation, meaning we do not group multiple observations for one control together into one for purposes of calculating a score if each observation could be treated independently in remedation.

+##### Target System Risk Score

-The target system risk score for GitLab systems is 3.00.
-System with a risk score higher than this have a greater amount of security risk.
+**The target system risk score for GitLab systems is 3.00.** System with a risk score higher than this have a greater amount of security risk.

 Note: This change in methodology no longer places systems on a 1-5 scale and instead systems are eligible for a score of any number greater than or equal to 1.